 Light in the ocean decreases with depth.
 The reason for this is that the ocean is very deep.
 Light can only penetrate so far below the ocean's surface, leaving the bottom without light.

 Without light, saltier cold water is found at the bottom of the deep ocean creating an environment full of weird and wonderful creatures adapted to live in these conditions.

 The average PH of the ocean is 8.2, which is basic or alkaline.
-However, as the ocean absorbs carbon dioxide released into the atmosphere by humans, the PH decreases.
+However, the PH decreases as the ocean absorbs carbon dioxide released into the atmosphere by humans.
 Therefore, it becomes acidic.

 The PH level of the ocean has dropped on average from 8.2 to 8.1 PH, or a 26% drop in the PH level1.

 Since the industrial revolution, the concentration of carbon dioxide in the atmosphere has increased.
 This is due to human activities like burning fossil fuels and changing land use.
 Also, the ocean absorbs about 30% of the carbon dioxide released into the atmosphere.
 As a result, it becomes more acidic.

 Since the commencement of the Industrial Revolution in not-so-distant history, humans have engaged in activities that have pumped heat-trapping carbon dioxide into the atmosphere.
 In response, the planet has warmed up.

 Only about 1% of this carbon dioxide stays in the atmosphere, and the remaining goes into the vast ocean.
 Recently, the warm water rate has been accelerating.
 The top part of the ocean is warming up at about 24% faster than it did some decades ago.
 This warming up harms marine life, storm intensity, and more.
 Without caution, there's still a tendency for this trend to accelerate.

 Plastic pollution is a pressing environmental issue.
 This happens due to the rapid increase in the production of disposable plastics and fewer management abilities.